JuanPChicaC/JuanPChicaC/README.md

 <h4 font-weight =  bold> About the project </h4>
 <span>
-  This project offers as a result a web service that gives portfolio's distribution suggestions based on the investment interests of the end client (Investors or third party apps).
-The "Portfolio Delivery Service" has two main objectives, the first one is to show to developers that suggestions systems are not just only based into *Machine
+  This project offers as a result a web service that gives portfolio distribution suggestions based on the investment interests of the end client (Investors or third party apps).<br>
+  The "Portfolio Delivery Service" has two main objectives, the first one is to show to developers that suggestions systems are not just only based into <i>Machine
-  Learning* models, in this case is sufficient just to solve a optimization problem to give an advise about portfolio management to an end client (without write any specific code rule).
+  Learning</i> models, in this case is sufficient just to solve an optimization problem to give an advise about portfolio management(without write any specific code rule).<br>
-  On the other hand, the project prettend to give an example about how a theorical models could be bringged into production to offer real solutions for people, the **Modern
+  On the other hand, the project prettend to give an example about how a theorical model could be bringged into production to offer real solutions for people, the <b><i>Modern
-  Portfolio Theory** (created by Harry Markowitz in 1952) was the concept that is encapsulated to give answer about the investment advise askings that comes from clients in order to minmize the risk per expected return of enitre portfolios-
+  Portfolio Theory</i></b> (created by Harry Markowitz in 1952) was the concept that is encapsulated to give answer about the investment advise askings, in order to minmize the risk per expected return of client portfolios-
 </span>